rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

         c.DestColSum = c.SourceCol1 + c.SourceCol2;
         return c;
     });
-DBDestination<ExpandoObject> dest = new DBDestination<ExpandoObject>("destTable");
+DbDestination<ExpandoObject> dest = new DbDestination<ExpandoObject>("destTable");
 ```

-In this example code, the data is read from a DBSource into an ExpandoObject.
+In this example code, the data is read from a DbSource into an ExpandoObject.
 The properties SourceCol1 and SourceCol2
 are created automatically, because ETLBox will recognize that it is an ExpandoObject and add a property
 for each column in the source.
 In the RowTransformation, you can convert the ExpandoObject into a dynamic object first, so that you don't get any errros